mystoev/varba7/README.md

 ### server

-Communicate with the db and serve the needed data
+Communicate with the database and serves the needed data

 ### web

-To display the weather stats in a human-presentable way
+Displays the weather stats in a human-readable way.
+Currently, using [Reachart](https://recharts.org/)

 ### TODO